thacherT1D/webdevstuff/Automated_Testing/JavaScript_Testing_Basics_with_Mocha_and_Chai.desc.md

 - The new feature could break your existing codebase.

 Automated tests help minimize these issues, allowing you to safely update your codebase and sleep at night.
 Unfortunately, many developers don't understand the importance of testing until their application breaks and s/he is up all night trying to fix things.

+Tests also serve as executable documentation for the codebase.

 Read more [here](http://stackoverflow.com/questions/67299/is-unit-testing-worth-the-effort).